- Child Care Services

 Applicant must attend classes during the portion of the day when child care services are rendered.

-Applicant must be enrolled full-time (12 credits/undergraduate; 6/graduate) for each semester in which the child care grant is awarded.
+Applicant must be enrolled full-time (12 credits as an undergraduate; 6 credits as a graduate) for each semester in which the child care grant is awarded.
 If an enrolled student falls below the required 12 credits, funding will not be available until the student returns to full-time status.

-The office of Child Care & Family Resource Services may request proof of attendance, copy of recent grades, and a class roster at any time during the academic school year.
+The office of Child Care & Family Resources may request proof of attendance, copy of recent grades, and a class roster at any time during the academic school year.

 Child care stipends are paid directly to the NAEYC (National Association for the Education of Young Children) accredited campus child care centers.